 Most organizational funds are endowment funds.
 That means that expenditures are made in accordance with our spending policy which at present is, to make annual grants of 4% of the fund balance, averaged over the past 16 quarters.
 This policy allows grantmaking in years when market returns are low as well as when they are high.
 With the market returning an average of 8% a year, the fund will continue to grow and provide funding forever.

 However, some organizations choose to establish expendable funds from which a portion of the principal balance as well as the available income can be spent to accomplish the funds’ purposes.
 As an example, a non-profit organization might create an expendable fund to build a new building.

 If the organization itself establishes the fund, it is called an organizational endowment (or expendable) fund.
 If one of your supporters creates the fund to benefit your agency, it is called a designated endowment (or expendable) fund.

 3. Fund Purpose

 Do you want your fund to support the ongoing work of your organization?
 Or, are you saving for a specific goal, such as a new building?
 Defining and describing your fund’s purpose will give potential donors the information they need.

 After you’ve had some time to think about this, give us a call or stop by to talk with staff.
 We will draft the new fund agreement letter and send it to you for your review.
-When it’s just the way you want it, we will formalize it as an agreement with your signature and the signature of HAF’s Executive Director, Peter Pennekamp.
+When it’s just the way you want it, we will formalize it as an agreement with your signature and the signature of HAF’s Executive Director, Patrick Cleary.
 We will ask for a copy of your IRS Tax Exemption letter and a copy of your Board minutes in which the Board voted to establish the fund with HAF